theJYC/react-explained/Fragments.md

 }
 ```

-In doing so, the App component will be inserted into the virtual DOM tree *without* the extra parent `<div>` tags that were present in the before example:
+In doing so, the App component will be inserted into the virtual DOM tree *without* the extra parent `<div>` tags that were present before:

 ```html
 <html>